 Kodaikanal, a charming hill station, stands amidst sylvan beauty on the southern crest of the upper Palani Hills near Madurai in Tamil Nadu.
 (Kodaikanal Lake, Coaker’s Walk, Fairy Falls, Kurinji Andavar Temple, Shenbaganur Museum, Pillar Rocks, Green Valley View.)

 Kanyakumari lies at the southernmost tip of India at the confluence of the Arabian Sea, the Indian Ocean and the Bay of Bengal.
 This exotic location is famous for its temples and ‘sunrise and sunset’ points.
 The Kanyakumari Temple or the Kumari Amman Temple on the shore is dedicated to a manifestation of Paravati, Shiva’s consort, as a virgin.
 Parvati did penance to win the heart of Lord Shiva.
-The Vivekananda Rock Memorial, built in 1970 in memory of Swami Vivekananda, stands on one of the rocks, called Sri Padaparai, where the footprints of virgin goddess are to be seen.
+The Vivekananda Rock Memorial, built-in 1970 in memory of Swami Vivekananda, stands on one of the rocks, called Sri Padaparai, where the footprints of the virgin goddesses are to be seen.

 Tiruchirapalli or Trichy, situated on the banks of river Kaveri, is famous for the Ranganatha temple at Srirangam.

-It is a center of rich agriculture area and is noted for its agricultural university.
+It is a center of the rich agricultural area and is noted for its agricultural university.
 This university is now internationally known for its agricultural research.
-The seed breeding experiments center is opened here.
+The seed breeding experiment center is opened here.
 The cotton textile mills are boomed here on the development of hydroelectricity from the Pykara Falls in 1930.

 Getting There :

 - By Air: Chennai is the main transport hub and is connected by air.

 - By Rail: Chennai is the main transport hub and is connected by rail.